Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-14/_posts/2001-01-03-create-image.md

 <div class="tabhtml" markdown="1">

-First, we use the **createImage** function to create a functional image that we can add the colors and the alpha value to each individual pixel.
+First, we use the **writeColor** function to create a functional image that we can add the colors and the alpha value to each individual pixel.

 ```js
 // helper for writing color to array